svikashk/agile/agile/scrum-sprint.md

 ## How to plan and run Sprints?

-The sprint cycle consits of:
+A sprint cycle consits of:

 1. Sprint Planning
 1. Daily Scrum